jcox-dev/fluent-2.0/README.md

  - Provides Django admin extensions so you can update your translatable content in the datastore.
  - Provides {% trans %} and {% blocktrans %} overrides so you can categorize translatable text into groups for export or import.
- - Provides a TranslatableField for representing a TextField which can be localized into multiple languages.
+ - Provides a TranslatableCharField and TranslatableTextField for representing a TextField which can be localized into multiple languages.
  - Monkey-patches gettext and friends so that translations which are defined in your templates and Python files (or those of other third party apps) automatically use the Fluent backend.